runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aeljinn.md

 Rarely, two elder Æl'jinn who have lost the ability to shift back to human form may permanently merge their forms, effectively creating a new individual with all of their memories.

+Ael'jinn ascribe a great deal of meaning to their lineages, and maintain detailed family trees stretching back to the time of the founding High 'jinn families.

 ## Fire
 Fire 'jinn have black, auburn, or red hair.
 Their hair often incorporates perpetual flames.
 Their skin color ranges from black, to